 Here we report on the potential range expansion of the predatory invasive snail, Euglandina rosea, commonly known as the "rosy wolfsnail", as a consequence of climate change.
-This is a topic of great significance due to the destructive impact E. rosea, which has been widespread through misguided biological control introductions around the world (Gerlach 1994, Lowe et al. 2004).
+This is a topic of great significance due to the destructive impact of E. rosea, which has become widespread through misguided biological control introductions around the world (Gerlach 1994, Lowe et al. 2004).
 E. rosea is a voracious predator that mainly feeds on other mollusk species, particularly terrestrial snails (Cook 1989).
-In comparison to most gastropod species, E. rosea is remarkably fast and can rapidly capture its prey once a slime trail has been identified (Gerlach 1994).
-These traits make E. rosea a uniquely effective and aggressive predator.
-Between the 1950s and 1970s, scientists and policymakers thought those qualities could make it a valuable biological control agent.
+In comparison to most gastropod species, E. rosea is remarkably fast and can rapidly capture its prey once a slime trail has been detected (Gerlach 1994).
+These traits make E. rosea a uniquely effective predator.

-For example, in 1936, the giant African land snail (Lissachatina fulica), an invasive species, was introduced to the Hawaiian Islands (Davis and Butler 1964), perhaps from Japan or Taiwan as a food source (Lv et al. 2008).
-L. fulica soon became established (Davis and Butler 1964), consuming a wide variety of plants, including beans, peas, cucumbers, and melons (USDA 2022).
-Consequently, the Hawaiian Territorial Department of Agriculture (HTDA launched a widespread campaign to eradicate them (Ezzell 1992).
-Between 1950 and 1959, HTDA introduced 19 different snail species and 11 different insect species (Davis and Butler 1964).
-A comparable invasion was unfolding elsewhere in the Pacific and Indian Oceans, with government agencies in French Polynesia, Samoa, Mauritius, and Micronesia (Lowe et al. 2004).
-Out of the 30 species that HTDA introduced, none of them were effective in controlling L. fulica.
-Importantly, only one introduced species, E. rosea, became established on the islands (Davis and Butler 1964, Solem 1990).
+71 Between the 1950s and 1970s, scientists and policymakers thought E. rosea's proficiency in hunting 72 combined with their unique diet could make them a valuable biological control agent.
+In 1936, the giant African land 73 snail (Lissachatina fulica), another invasive species, was introduced to the Hawaiian Islands (Davis and Butler 1964), 74 perhaps from Japan or Taiwan as a food source (Lv et al. 2008).
+L. fulica soon became established (Davis and Butler 75 1964), consuming a wide variety of plants, including beans, peas, cucumbers, and melons (USDA 2022).
+76 Consequently, the Hawaiian Territorial Department of Agriculture (HTDA) launched a widespread campaign to 77 eradicate them (Ezzell 1992).
+Between 1950 and 1959, HTDA introduced 19 different snail species and 11 different 78 insect species as potential biological control agents (Lowe et al 2004).
+Out of the 30 species that HTDA introduced, 79 none of them were effective in controlling L. fulica.
+Importantly, only one introduced species, E. rosea, became 80 established on the islands (Davis and Butler 1964, Solem 1990).
+At the same time, similar E. rosea invasions were 81 unfolding elsewhere in the Pacific and Indian Oceans, facilitated by government agencies in French Polynesia, Samoa, 82 Mauritius, and Micronesia (Lowe et al. 2004).

 As often happens, the introduction of E. rosea has led to major unintended ecological consequences (Hadfield et al. 1993).
 Rather than acting as a biological control agent for the giant African snail, E. rosea has become a predator of native snails, many of which were already endangered or threatened (Meyer and Cowie 2010, Holland et al. 2012).
-The Hawaiian Islands are home to a large number of native terrestrial snail species (Holland and Hadfield 2004), with

-Cowie (1995) estimating 752 species, the majority of which are endemic (99.5%) (Lydeard et al. 2004).
+The Hawaiian Islands are home to a large number of native terrestrial snail species (Holland and Hadfield 2004), with Cowie (1995) estimating 752 species, the majority of which are endemic (99.5%) (Lydeard et al. 2004).
 E. rosea has had a particularly negative impact on the Oahu tree snails (Achatinella spp.) in Hawaii, resulting in significant declines (Solem 1990).
-This has led to the extinction of several Oahu tree snail species, with others now classified as endangered (Hadfield 1986).
+This has led to the extinction of several Oahu tree snail species, with others now classified as

+- 91 endangered (Hadfield 1986). - 92